issues-osu/struct-mitigation-nhgis/README.md

 ---

-For questions or contributions, open an issue or contact the maintainer.
+For questions or contributions, open an issue or contact issues-osu.gmail.com or barboza-salerno.1@osu.edu.